shivanand-patil/TheDataSeminar/README.md

 ### Week-02

-- Indexing, Transactions and Isolation levels in SQL
+- Indexing, Transactions, Isolation levels and Table locks in SQL
 - What are file descriptors and how do they relate to DB performance
 - MariaDB Configuration, Backup and Recovery
 - MariaDB types of db replication